w3f/research/docs/polkadot/XCMP/authentication.md

 **Last update**: 01.05.2020

 ====================================================================
-# XCMP - Relay chain light client design
+# XCMP Authentication

 In this document, we describe how messages are stored and retrieved for XCMP.
-This write up does not cover ICMP networking, but rather the emphasis is on what data is on-chain such that parachains and parathreads can be sure about which messages they have been received.
+This write up does not cover ICMP networking, but rather the emphasis is on what data is on the relay chain such that parachains and parathreads can be sure about which messages they have been received.

 ## Motivation
 Parachains and parathreads can have various reasons to send messages.
 To name a few examples: there can be a need for a token transfer, sharing/transferring smart contracts or providing a service by a parachain to another.
 This should all be accomodated for by XCMP.